 Our history of endings and the way they may have impacted us and the way we deal with it, all that is partly quite individual, and also depends on the society we were brought up and live in and the history and events that shape our lifetime.

 Like life, death can occur in so many circumstances.
 Some deaths are expected, and we can prepare for them.
 Other deaths are unexpected and come as a shock.
 Deaths can be self-inflicted, due to natural causes, disasters or lives taken by others.
 We may have a lot of information about what has happened, or not.
 There may be a body, or not.
 We may find out immediately, or not for some time.

 We may have been in regular contact with the person, or not.
 We may have parted on good terms, or not.
 The person who has died may have lived with us or been in a relationship with us for a long time.
 There may have been good times, there may have been difficult times.
 We may be sad about their death, we may (also) feel a sense of relief.
 The circumstances can vary so much.

 What does bereavement, loss and grief feel like?

 While your experience of bereavement is as individual as you, there are also common themes which apply to us all.

 We all move through bereavement stages, not necessarily in the same order or at the same speed.
-The length and intensity of the overall experience depends on the nature of the loss and the nature of our relationship with the person who has died, the timing of death, our support network, our previous experiences of death and loss.
+The length and intensity of the overall experience depend on the nature of the loss and the nature of our relationship with the person who has died, the timing of death, our support network, our previous experiences of death and loss.